 Effects of Disturbance on Forested Catchments

-Many of the research questions we ask focus on understanding the effects of disturbances on forested watersheds, particularly the impacts of forest management and climate change on streamflow, sediment transport, stream temperature, and aquatic ecology.
+Many of the research questions we ask focus on understanding the effects of disturbances on forested watersheds, particularly the impacts of forest management, fire, and climate change on streamflow, sediment transport, stream temperature, and aquatic ecology.
 In doing so, we also consider the natural variability and intrinsic characteristics of the landscape.
-We rely on observations and experiments, often using data collected over multiple decades.
+We rely on observations and experiments, often using data long term data collected over multiple decades.

-My research program is currently focused on understanding the effects of wildfire on ecosystems.
+Focused on understanding the effects of wildfire on ecosystems.
 The motivation became clear after two-thirds of the H.J.
-Andrews Experimental Forest burned in August 2023 with the Lookout Fire.
-Since then, we have secured funding from the Volkswagen Foundation and the National Science Foundation:
+Andrews Experimental Forest burned in September 2020 with the Holiday Farm Fire and in August 2023 with the Lookout Fire.
+Since then, we have secured funding from the Volkswagen Foundation and the National Science Foundation.

 37. *Goodman, A. C., Segura, C., Jones, J. A., & Swanson, F. J. (2022).
 Seventy years of watershed response to floods and changing forestry practices in western Oregon, USA.
 Earth Surface Processes and Landforms, n/a. doi: https://doi.org/10.1002/esp.5537